 There are a number of factors that you will have to consider in your calculations.
-All car loan calculators will ask you to input certain values.
+All car loan calculator will ask you to input certain values.
 Yet, don’t stress!
 We will go through them step by step to guarantee the repayments will be correct and that you are getting the best possible outcome based on your financial situation.
 Here are a few tips to keep in mind:

 Though it sounds like common sense, the vehicle purchase price is an important element of the initial calculation of your car loan.
 You should work out what you can reasonably afford given your lifestyle, income and overall financial situation.

-It is up to you to decide what term will work best for you.
+It is up to you to decide what loan term will work best for you.
 If you would like to pay off the loan quickly, you will need to make larger repayments more often.
 If you are happy to pay the loan off over a number of years, you may spread out the repayments and pay less in each repayment.
-This is, however, subject to what the contractual amount is unless you’re experiencing hardship.
+This is, however, subject to what the contractual amount is - unless you’re experiencing hardship.